csys-fresher-batch-2019/sql-karthick/README.md

-# CitiPe
+# CitiPay

-   ◾ CitiPe is an online service that allows an individual to make electronic transactions.
+   ◾ CitiPay is an online service that allows an individual to make electronic transactions.
 An individual's bank account
      can be linked to this for enabling transactions.

  ## Features